Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Acknowledgement

 \section{Acknowledgement}

 We gratefully acknowledge Satyanarayan Mukhopadhyay for his valuable insights and useful comments.
-KT thanks the Department of Science and Technology (DST), Government of India, for financial support under the INSPIRE Fellowship Programme (IF220170).
-KT is also grateful to Sujay Mondal for providing access to high-performance computational facilities which significantly aided the progress of this work.
+KT thanks the Department of Science and Technology (DST), Government of India, for financial support under the INSPIRE Fellowship Programme (IF220170). {The work of SV at Physical Research Laboratory was supported by Department of Space, Govt. of India.} KT is also grateful to Sujay Mondal for providing access to high-performance computational facilities which significantly aided the progress of this work.
 KT further extends her thanks to the organizers and instructors of the Iwate Collider School 2025 for their excellent lectures and tutorial sessions.
-SV acknowledges the Physical Research Laboratory, Ahmedabad, for supporting him through the Post-Doctoral Fellowship.